-SAVP Resource Update During Uncertain Times
+SAVP Resource Update During Fall 2020

 The Support, Advocacy, & Violence Prevention (SAVP) Office at Vassar College continues to provide services to our community in any way we can.
 We know that harm and trauma don’t stop for our community members while they are away from campus, or for our community members who remain on campus.
 We also recognize that the impact of harm and trauma may be amplified because of these changes.
 We are dedicated to adapting our services to shift with the evolving demands of public health and well-being.

-Sexual Assault Response Team (SART) Advocates, our 24/7 resource, will remain on call by phone and accessible through the Campus Response Center at (845) 437-7333 for anyone who wishes to speak with a private advocate immediately.
+SAVP Advocates (formerly SART), our 24/7 resource, will remain on call by phone and accessible through the Campus Response Center at (845) 437-7333 for anyone who wishes to speak with a private advocate immediately.

 Email is the best mode of scheduling individual appointments with Nicole (SAVP Director) or Erin (SAVP Program Coordinator).
 During business hours, we will also continue to be available at our office phone numbers.